×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Lake Garda, you can start by researching the different towns and villages around the lake to determine which area suits your preferences and needs.
 Some popular towns include Sirmione, Desenzano del Garda, and Riva del Garda.
 Once you have chosen a specific area, you can begin searching for available properties through local real estate agencies or online property portals such as Immobiliare.it, Casa.it, and Idealista.it.
 These websites allow you to filter your search based on property type, size, price, and location.
 Another option is to join local Facebook groups or online forums dedicated to Lake Garda, where you can ask for recommendations and advice from locals and expats who are familiar with the area.
 They may be able to suggest specific neighborhoods, apartment complexes, or even private landlords with available properties.
 If you are planning to rent a property, it is advisable to visit Lake Garda in person to view potential homes and meet with landlords or real estate agents.
 This will give you a better understanding of the local housing market and help you make an informed decision.
-Finally, once you have found a suitable property, make sure to carefully review the rental agreement or purchase contract, and seek legal advice if necessary, before signing any documents," replied a member in Lake Garda.
+Finally, once you have found a suitable property, make sure to carefully review the rental agreement or purchase contract, and seek legal advice if necessary, before signing any documents," said one expat in Lake Garda.

 Italian For A While